Welcome to the Disabled Travelers Guide where nothing is impossible

 I asked one of the doctors what was the cause of most of the health problems they treated.
 Without hesitating for even a fraction of a second, he replied, “Lack of clean water.”
 That, and they fact that most of the villagers slept with dirty animals practically in the same bed.

-3) The last noteworthy experience involves the day we spent at the Mara River, spellbound, as we watched the migration of animals cross the river to reach fresh grasslands.
+3) The last noteworthy experience involves the day we spent, spellbound, as we watched the migration of animals cross the Mara River to reach fresh grasslands.

 We arose quite early this day.